 One of the most common causes of lower back pain is a herniated lumbar disc.
 When it occurs, it can also pinch a nearby nerve, leading to radiculopathy.
 A herniated lumbar disc with radiculopathy can make even your simplest of daily tasks painful and severely impact your quality of life.
-There are steps your doctor can take to treat a lumbar herniated disc, but, as always, if you have additional questions, get in touch with the team at North Texas Neurosurgical Consultants for more information.
-We’re always here to help.

 The lumbar spine is an incredibly mobile and active part of the body, moving freely in six different directions.
 There are five vertebrae in the lumbar spine.
 Each are connected to the other by four joints and separated by intervertebral discs.